iyaKIN Yoga Teacher Training on a mission to shift western yoga culture!

 - Join a lifelong yoga collective committed to agency, education and self study

 a note from our Director:

 Over the years I’ve noticed how teacher training standards have decreased.
-Offering a performative perspective that focuses solely on asana, providing a mediocre understanding of the practice.
-This results in biased instructors unable to support different bodies.
+Offering a performative perspective that focuses solely on asana and Eurocentric values.
+This provides a mediocre understanding of the practice that results in biased instructors unable to support different bodies.

-This inspired my facilitators and I to create a non-performative yoga teacher training that taught the facets of yoga beyond asana.
+This inspired me to create a Non-performative yoga space that taught the facets of yoga beyond asana.
 Participants in this training are breaking the mold of performative yoga with critical thinking, adaptability, and deep self study.